4161 - Corruption, Covid and Cricket

 Jimmy Carter is going to have to monitor elections in America.

-And he's expressed great concern about the potential for postal vote frauds,
+And he's expressed great concern about the potential for postal vote frauds, which I guess is understandable from his point of view.

-which I guess is understandable from his point of view, when you've got a pandemic ravaging your country, largely due to your own flamboyantly incompetent leadership, when your national economy is crumbling like a depressed cliff on a particularly rough ocean coastline, when you're sending in troops against your own people, when you're busy saying, I wish her well, about a rich white woman charged with horrific sex trafficking offences who's evaded justice for over a year in somewhat stark contrast with what you've said about for example less rich less white people proved innocent of crimes they had not committed I guess when you're doing all those things you probably think well we can't have a few hundred dodgy ballots spoiling the unsulliable purity of our democratic process
+When you've got a pandemic ravaging your country, largely due to your own flamboyantly incompetent leadership, when your national economy is crumbling like a depressed cliff on a particularly rough ocean coastline, when you're sending in troops against your own people, when you're busy saying, I wish her well, about a rich white woman charged with horrific sex trafficking offences who's evaded justice for over a year, in somewhat stark contrast with what you've said about, for example, less rich, less white people proved innocent of crimes they had not committed.

-there are, there are, I mean, there's billions of people not allowed to vote in the American election who should be allowed to, and that is the entire population of the rest of the world who really must be allowed a say.
+there are there are i mean there's billions of people not allowed to vote in the american election who should be allowed to and that is the entire population of the rest of the world who really must be allowed a say.

 Wouldn't that be brilliant in 68 if everyone in Vietnam had a vote and stuff like that?